Senior Year Timeline

 - Determine if you need to submit any “last minute” applications

-- Receive notification of acceptance decisions from colleges
+- Receive notification of acceptance decisions from colleges and financial aid packages

 - Be aware of how much time you have to make your decision